thelfer/tfel/docs/mfront/DefaultGenericBehaviour/Integrator.md

 ￼The following conventions apply:

+- for any thermodynamic force thf (declared using the
-- sig is initialized by value of the stress at the beginning of the time step.
+  @ThermodynamicForce keyword), thf represents the value of the thermodynamic force at the beginning of the time step.
 This value must be updated.
-- eto represents the total strain at the beginning of the time step and deto represents its increment (constant over the time step).
+- for any gradient g (declared using the @Gradient keyword), g represents the value of the gradient the beginning of the time step and dg represents its increment (constant over the time step).
-- for any internal variable Y (declared by the @StateVariable keyword), Y represents its value at the beginning of the time step.
+- for any internal variable Y (declared using the @StateVariable keyword), Y represents its value at the beginning of the time step.
   The increment of Y, represented by the variable dY, must be computed.
-- for any auxiliary internal variable Y (declared by the
+- for any auxiliary internal variable Y (declared using the
   @AuxiliaryStateVariable keyword), Y represents its value at the beginning of the time step.
 This value must be updated.
-- for any external variable V (declared by the @ExternalStateVariable keyword), V represents its value at the beginning of the time step and dV represents its increment over the time step (constant over the time step).
+- for any external variable V (declared using the @ExternalStateVariable keyword), V represents its value at the beginning of the time step and dV represents its increment over the time step (constant over the time step).